Nobody likes missing out on something big. Make sure you’re planning your holiday promotions ahead of time, so you’re not late to the party!

 Think about including helpful holiday articles or recipes in your upcoming email newsletter, or post them on Facebook.
 If you’re a Pinterest user, create a “Holiday” board and pin stuff that may not have anything to do with what you’re selling, but that your customers can use.

-Tip: Have a personal holiday experience you think your customers will enjoy?
-Sharing it with your customers will help humanize your brand and show your customers it’s not all about the promotion.
+Tip: Sharing a personal holiday experience with your customers will help humanize your brand and show your customers it’s not all about the promotion.
 Learn more about the importance of personalized marketing.

 4. Keep communications engaging

 One good thing about the holiday season is that the content your customers love the rest of the year still works.

 This means you don’t have to have a ridiculous deal or a blockbuster giveaway to get people excited about your holiday promotion.